Methane Testing | The Science, Safety and Systems

 Measuring Methane Concentrations During LADBS Methane Test

-Methane Testing for a single-family dwelling or an accessory dwelling unit typically consists of two boreholes.
+Methane Testing for a single-family dwelling or an accessory dwelling unit commonly consists of two boreholes.
 Furthermore, each borehole will have three soil gas probes five, ten, and twenty feet below the ground surface.
 Engineers record the Methane soil Gas measurements at the three depths of each borehole.
 Again, testing complies with the LADBS Methane Testing standards.
 Field Scientists monitor the methane soil gas and pressure concentrations during two days.

 Results and Conclusions of LADBS Methane Soil Gas Testing